Sarah-Bue/knit-space/README.md

 ### Home Page

-The home page contains a preview of all available blog posts, ordered from most to least recent.
-Each post is presented in a clickable which opens the full-page view when clicked.
+The *Home* page previews all available blog posts, ordered from most to least recent.
+Each post is presented in a clickable card that opens the full-page view.
+Each card contains an image at the top, which defaults to a preset image unless changed by the user when creating a post, followed by the author and date and, lastly, the excerpt, if available.
 Arrows at the bottom of the page allow users to browse between multiple pages.

 <details>
 <summary> Home Page Image </summary>